rstraub/rstraub.github.io/_drafts/must-read-books-for-medior-software-developers.md

 Read on to learn more what makes these books so great, and what benefits they can bring to your career.

-## 🤓 Why This List?
+## Why This List? 🤓
-Every single book in this list is great, and the order does not imply one book being better than another.
+Every single book in this list is great, and the order does not imply one book is better than the other.
 There is sense to this order though.

 I ordered the books according to what I think makes for a nice progression, especially to newcomers in our field.
 Titles later in the list benefit from ideas of those earlier in the list.
 As a result, books later in the list tend to be suited to an audience with more experience than the fist few.
 The exception being the last two titles, which can be considered to be standalone.

 With that out of the way, let's dive into the books!

-## 🧑‍🎓 Apprenticeship Patterns
+## Apprenticeship Patterns 🧑‍🎓

 **Why This Book?**